‘A betrayal you can’t even put into words’

 The former Queen Mary operators were accused in court documents submitted by Eagle Hospitality of misusing more than $2.4 million in aid money meant to help hundreds of employees who’d been furloughed when the ship was closed.

 According to the documents, Woods and Wu split the Queen Mary’s employee payroll into two groups so they could apply for two different federal Paycheck Protection Program (PPP) loans.
-Within hours of receiving the funds, the two allegedly diverted them into various accounts for personal gain, Eagle Hospitality said in documents intended to show why it should not be held responsible for the loans that had been sought with its approval.
+Within hours of receiving the funds, the two allegedly diverted them into various accounts for personal gain, Eagle Hospitality said in documents intended to show why it should not be held responsible for the loans that had been sought without its approval.